This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SamsClubMag #CollectiveBias

 IN THIS FREE EBOOK

 The answer was sitting in my fridge.
-A leftover from all the cookies, pumpkin brownies and single serve pumpkin pies I’ve been enjoying the past few weeks.
+A leftover from all the cookies, pumpkin brownies and single serve pumpkin pies I've been enjoying the past few weeks.
 When baking with pumpkin puree, I find that I always have a half cup or so that goes unused and just sits in the fridge waiting to be used.
-These pancakes are the perfect way to use that extra pumpkin puree you have left over from a day of baking.
+These pancakes are the perfect way to use that extra pumpkin puree you have leftover from a day of baking.
 There is no reason to leave that pumpkin just sitting in the fridge, re-purpose your leftovers!
-There are so many great tips on how to re-purpose those holiday leftovers in this post from Healthy Living Made Simple, a publication from Sam’s Club.
-Don’t just settle of the same-ol, same-ol, get creative!

 Pumpkin puree was the key!
 Instead of using mashed banana or unsweetened applesauce, I was able to use pumpkin puree and coconut milk to keep pancakes in Dave's normal routine and not let leftovers go to waste.
 I used chocolate protein powder and unsweetened cocoa powder to help boost the antioxidants in this already healthy breakfast.
 By adding pumpkin, I'm not only cutting the fat and the carbs, but I'm also adding a ton of nutrition, not to mention using that left-over pumpkin puree!